 Stay in Rizokarpaso if you want a more traditional destination, you like beautiful, yet quiet, beaches, you enjoy national parks, you want to avoid the hustle and bustle of tourist hotspots.

-Our next option of Trikomo is located roughly half-way between our previous two destinations.
+Our next option of Trikomo is located on the way from Famagusta to Karpaz.
 The population of the area switched from majority Greek Cypriot to majority Turkish Cypriot during the Turkish Invasion Of Cyprus in 1974, with many of the current residents instead referring to it with the Turkish name of Iskele.

-With many of its residents having moved here from Larnaca after the occupation, it has developed a feel somewhat similar to what the old city had, despite being considerably smaller in size.
+With many of its residents have moved here from Larnaca after the occupation, it has developed a feel somewhat similar to what the old city had, despite being considerably smaller in size.

-Said residents even brought with them their festival, which, despite moving location, is still considered to be the oldest annual event in Cyprus.
-Lasting 10 days and taking place every summer since 1968, it features folk dancing, concerts, sports tournaments, food stall, competitions and displays surrounding the cultural heritage of the town.
+Said residents even brought with them their festival, which, despite its moving location, is still considered to be the oldest annual event in Cyprus (International Folk Dance Festival).
+Lasting 10 days and taking place every summer (July) since 1968, it features folk dancing, concerts, sports tournaments, food stall, competitions, and displays surrounding the cultural heritage of the town.
+Another major regional cultural event is the Mehmetcik (Galateia) grape festival, on the first week of August

-Outside of the festival, its most striking attraction is the Panagia Theotokos Church, which is incredibly unique in that it is a twin church, containing both Catholic and Orthodox sections, the former being constructed in the Byzantine era, while the latter was added in the 12th-century.
+Outside of the festival, its most striking attraction is the Panagia Theotokos Church (Iskele’s Icon Museum), which is incredibly unique in that it is a twin church, containing both Catholic and Orthodox sections, the former being constructed in the Byzantine era, while the latter was added in the 12th-century.

 Today, in addition to its unique history and striking architecture, it is also home to a museum, displaying pieces of iconography that detail the history of the island during the Medieval period.

-13. Polis Crysochous (Akamas Peninsula), good area for nature lovers
+14. Polis Crysochous (Akamas Peninsula), a tranquil spot, good for nature lovers

-Our next destination brings us to the town of Polis Crysochous, on Cyprus’s north-western coast.
+Our next destination brings us to the town of Polis Crysochous (Poli of Chrysochou/ Chrysochou), on Cyprus’s north-western coast, on the edge of the Akamas peninsula nature reserve.
 It is a unique destination, in that it is still a small, traditional town, yet has specifically adapted to cater to tourists.
 This allows it to combine multiple aspects from the previous destinations we’ve looked at.

 Home to a community dominated by farmers and fishermen, located in the center of Crysochous Bay, this is the ideal destination for anyone wanting to experience the traditional, natural side of the island, yet still desiring a few of the more modern luxuries associated with tourist resorts.

-Containing beautiful, quiet beaches, such as Lasti and Mavralis, the stunning Latchi port, featuring a range of both traditional and more high-end restaurants, as well as the Akamas Peninsula Nature Reserve, the town has plenty for you to fill your time with, during both the day and the night.
+Containing beautiful, quiet beaches, such as Latsi Beach and Mavralis Beach, the stunning Latchi port, featuring a range of both traditional and more high-end restaurants, as well as the Akamas Peninsula Nature Reserve, the town has plenty for you to fill your time with, during both the day and the night.

-While not as abundant with historical sites as many other parts of the island, there is still the Baths Of Aphrodite, the ruins of the Medieval Monastery Of Gialia, and the Museum Of Marion, containing artifacts that show the history and development of the area, as well as a stage surrounded by seating suitable for up to 400 people.
+While not as abundant with historical sites as many other parts of the island, there is still the Baths Of Aphrodite (a freshwater grotto shaded by a wild fig tree), the ruins of the Medieval Monastery Of Gialia, and the local archaeological museum of Marion-Arsinoe, containing artifacts that show the history and development of the area, as well as a stage surrounded by seating suitable for up to 400 people.

 You combine all of this with the traditional feel and culture of the town, and you get a destination that, while it won’t be for everyone, can be ideal for those looking for a more educational, yet at the same time relaxing, vacation.